Careers

 • Regulates temperature.

-• Enables colonisation of the baby’s skin with the mother’s friendly bacteria, thus providing protection against infection
+• Enables colonisation of the baby’s skin with the parent’s friendly bacteria, thus providing protection against infection

-• Stimulates the release of hormones to support breastfeeding and mothering.
+• Stimulates the release of hormones to support breastfeeding and nurturing.

-Additional benefits for babies in the neonatal unit
+Additional benefits of breastfeeding for babies in the neonatal unit

 • Improves oxygen saturation.